RobTillaart/MCP4725/README.md

 ## Description

-The MCP4725 is an I2C 12 bit Digital to Analog Converter.
+The MCP4725 is an I2C 12 bit Digital to Analog Converter (DAC).
 It is possible to have up to 8 MCP4725 on one bus.
+The MCP4725 supports 100KHz 400KHz and 3.4MHz bus speeds.

+The output of the MCP4725 depends on the voltage supplied, which is in the range of 2.7V ..
+5.5V.
+Check datasheet for the details.

 - **MCP4725(deviceAddress)** Constructor, needs I2C address
 - **begin(dataPin, clockPin)** for ESP32